Skip to main content

 What are the fastest business loan options available?

 Revenue-based working capital and merchant cash advances can fund in 24–48 hours.
 Business lines of credit (once established) fund same-day.
-SBA Express loans target a 36-hour approval decision.
+SBA Express loans use lender-delegated credit-decision authority for a faster approval than standard 7(a).
 Speed varies by product, documentation readiness, and lender — the fastest approval goes to the most prepared application.

 Realistic Timelines by Product Type

 Funding speed varies widely by product type, and most "fast" claims are accurate only for borrowers who arrive fully prepared.
 Here are realistic timelines by product: Revenue-based working capital / MCA: approval in 4–24 hours, funding in 24–48 hours from completed application; underwriting is bank-statement-based, not tax-return-based, which dramatically reduces the documentation burden.
 Business line of credit (existing): same-day or next-day draws on an established credit line; initial line setup takes 2–5 business days.
 Business line of credit (new): 5–10 business days for underwriting, approval, and funding.
-SBA Express loans: the SBA Express program gives lenders authority to approve up to $500,000 without full SBA review, with a 36-hour SBA turnaround commitment on applications that do reach SBA — overall timeline from application to funding typically 5–15 business days.
+SBA Express loans: the SBA Express program gives lenders delegated credit-decision authority to approve up to $500,000 using their own underwriting rather than waiting on SBA review — overall timeline from application to funding typically 5–15 business days.
 Standard SBA 7(a) loans: 30–90 days from application to funding, depending on documentation completeness and lender volume.
 Equipment financing: 3–7 business days once the equipment quote and vendor invoice are provided.
-The Federal Reserve's Small Business Credit Survey documents that documentation gaps — missing returns, incomplete financials, unsigned 4506-T — are the most common cause of delays across all loan types.
+The Federal Reserve's Small Business Credit Survey documents that documentation gaps — missing returns, incomplete financials, unsigned 4506-C — are the most common cause of delays across all loan types.

 Revenue-Based Financing: How 24-Hour Funding Works